-As reported by the Project, during the construction phase of the Project, ~200 construction workers will be employed at the project.
+As reported by the Project, during the construction phase of the Project, ~200 contractual workers will be employed at the project.
+Based on consultation, from these ~200 contractual workers, around 10-15 % of workers will be migrant.
 The project and its contractor shall provide preference in employing local workforce, since the project implementation requires specialized skillset during the construction activity the skilled workforce are expected to be migrant workmen.